Breadcrumb

-Emily Jones is an Associate Professor of Public Policy at the Blavatnik School of Government and a Fellow of University College.
+Emily Jones is Professor of Practice in Public Policy at the Blavatnik School of Government where she co-directs Executive Programmes and leads the Case Centre on Public Leadership.

-Emily directs the Global Economic Governance Programme which fosters research and debate on how to make the global economy inclusive and sustainable.
-Her research examines the political economy of global trade and finance.
-She is currently leading a research project on digital trade, examining how governments are responding to digitalisation and digital technologies through trade agreements.
+Emily is an expert in the political economy of global trade.
+She is an award-winning educator and trains and advises senior government officials on negotiation strategy.
+Her current research examines the ways global trade is changing with digitalization and AI.
 She is co-founder and co-director of the Trade and Public Policy (TaPP) Network, which seeks to foster engagement between academics and UK policymakers.
-She is an Associate Fellow of Chatham House, and recently served as a specialist adviser to the International Trade Select Committee in the UK Parliament.
+She is an Associate Fellow of Chatham House, recently served as a specialist adviser to the International Trade Select Committee in the UK Parliament, where she regularly provides written and oral evidence on trade policy.

 Emily holds a DPhil in International Political Economy from the University of Oxford, an MSc (distinction) in Development Economics from the School of Oriental and African Studies, University of London, and a first-class BA in Philosophy, Politics and Economics from the University of Oxford.
 She previously worked in Ghana's Ministry of Trade and Industry, for Oxfam GB, and for the UK Department for International Development.